wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-article-index-v1.md

 ## Apache Spark

-For articles about using native Apache Spark clusters in the Azure preview portal, go to the [HDInsight documentation page](/documentation/services/hdinsight/).
+For articles about using native Apache Spark clusters in the Azure Management Portal, go to the [HDInsight documentation page](/documentation/services/hdinsight/).

 * [Overview: Apache Spark on Azure HDInsight](/documentation/articles/hdinsight-apache-spark-overview)
 * [Install and use Spark on Hadoop clusters](/documentation/articles/hdinsight-hadoop-spark-install)